siavashserver/notes/microservice/microservice-patterns.md

   - **Handling Duplicate Messages:** Most brokers guarantee at-least-once delivery, so handlers must be **idempotent** or track messages to discard duplicates.

   - **Transactional Messaging:** Atomically updating a database and publishing a message.

     - **Transactional Outbox Pattern:** Writes messages to an **OUTBOX table** within the local transaction.

     - **Polling Publisher Pattern:** A `MessageRelay` component periodically polls the `OUTBOX` table for unpublished messages.

-    - **Transaction Log Tailing Pattern:** A `MessageRelay` (or `Transaction Log Miner`) reads database transaction logs to publish changes as messages, offering higher performance and scalability.
+    - **Transaction Log Tailing Pattern:** A `MessageRelay` (or `TransactionLogMiner`) reads database transaction logs to publish changes as messages, offering higher performance and scalability.

   - **Eventuate Tram Framework:** A library for Java applications providing transactional messaging, higher-level APIs for asynchronous request/response, and domain event publishing, handling complexity like